 If you’re a bacon lover (welcome to my club), these bacon and cheese muffins are about to become your new go-to breakfast.
 As a true breakfast lover, I can promise these savory muffins won’t last long in your house.
 Each bite is soft and fluffy, and they’re loaded with freshly-grated cheddar cheese and plenty of salty crumbled bacon.
 Think of them as the perfect grab-and-go breakfast, centerpiece for a girls brunch, or even a quick afternoon snack when you want something that curbs that savory craving.

-Pair them with some fresh fruit and a cold brew coffee for a balanced start to the day, or serve them up at brunch alongside cheesy scrambled eggs and an almond coffee cake-trust me, they disappear fast.
+Pair them with some fresh fruit and a cold brew coffee for a balanced start to the day, or serve them up at brunch alongside cheesy scrambled eggs– trust me, they disappear fast.

-- Chives- I recommend using fresh chives, it adds such great flavor.
+• Chives- I definitely recommend using fresh chives, it adds such great flavor.

 Making these cheese and bacon muffins is easy and doesn’t require any special equipment!
 Just a bowl, something to mix it with, and a good muffin pan.